 Depending on the reasons you need treatment, one type of treatment may work better for you than another.

 Myomectomy, which is surgery to take out just the fibroids, can decrease pain and other symptoms.
 It also may make it possible for you to get pregnant.
 This surgery also may improve your chances of having a healthy pregnancy after treatment.

 - Through the vagina and into the uterus using a lighted scope.

 - Through a large cut in the belly.

 - Through several small cuts in the belly using a lighted scope.
 This is called a laparoscopy.

 Taking out fibroids decreases menstrual bleeding and pelvic pain from fibroids.
 It is the only treatment that may improve your chances of having a baby.1 Some studies suggest that taking out fibroids before you get pregnant also may reduce the risk of a miscarriage.1

 Chance that fibroids can come back

 Fibroids tend to grow back, unless you have your uterus taken out.
 New fibroids also can grow.
 Fibroids grow back in up to half of women who have surgery to take out just the fibroids.
-They are more likely to come back if you had many fibroids or a large fibroid.2 Talk to your doctor about whether your type of fibroid is likely to grow back.
+They are more likely to come back if you had many fibroids.2 Talk to your doctor about whether your type of fibroid is likely to grow back.